- Heart disease:

 Heart disease is treated with an individualized treatment plan that best fits the individual case of heart disease, a person's life style and other factors.
 Treatment involves regular medical monitoring and testing, lifestyle and dietary changes, and may include medications and surgery.
 For more information on treatment, refer to treatment of heart disease....more »

 A diagnosis of heart disease may be overlooked or delayed because there may be no symptoms in some forms of heart disease, such as atherosclerosis, especially in early stages.
-Regular medical care is the best way to detect heart ...more misdiagnosis »
+Regular medical care is the best ...more misdiagnosis »

 Home medical tests possibly related to Heart disease: